Tricked-dev/ascella/apps/web/src/routes/docs/privacy.md

 - When you create a account using `/redeem` in the discord the following information is stored: name, discord id, account creation date and selected domain.
 - No other information is collected.

+### When you upload a image

+When you upload a image following information is saved: Upload date, ContentType, Vanity and id of who uploaded it. a log is also send containing the username and vanity to prevent abuse.
+We will never look at your images without a reason!

 ### How can I contact you for privacy concerns? / How can I request data deletion?

 - DM tricked#3777 on Discord.